Omatako Constituency: Politics

+In the 2004 regional election, South West Africa People's Organization (SWAPO) candidate Issaskar Kaunakao Kaujeua received 1,691 of the 3,244 votes cast and became councillor.

 Omatako is one of only a few Namibian constituencies that changed their political vote in the 2015 regional election and opted for a non-SWAPO councillor.
 Israel Hukura of the National Unity Democratic Organisation (NUDO) narrowly won with 1,187 votes, beating SWAPO's candidate Susana Mutjitua Hikopua, who gained 1,144 votes.
 Helga Tjipe of the Democratic Turnhalle Alliance (DTA) also ran and gained 156 votes.
 Councillor Hukura (NUDO) was narrowly re-elected in the 2020 regional election.
 He received 909 votes; Moses Hikopua (SWAPO) obtained 875.